Community - Local Culture

 - Every six months, profits are shared as a bonus based on their effort contribution

 - Annual staff trip - we travel either on a day trip or a weekend trip to one of the most exclusive 5-star hotels in the country to experience what it is like to be in a hotel and experience service.
 Prior to coming to Plantation Villa, they have never seen a hotel before.

-- Provision of Books and Uniforms - When the hotel was set up in 2012, most village children had no uniforms or shoes.
-The hotel, with the assistance of our guests annually provided uniforms, books, stationary and shoes to all children.
+- Provision of Books and Uniforms - When the retreat centre was set up in 2012, most village children had no uniforms or shoes.
+With the assistance of our guests, we have annually provided uniforms, books, stationary and shoes to all children.

 - Performance incentives - The hotel provides incentives for students achieving higher grades.
 Those becoming first in class receive a goodie bag from the hotel filled with items that most kids love.
 It is offered as an incentive to focus on their studies.
 The hotel also is putting together a scholarship program to allow parents to also promote education amongst their children.

 - Building Development - The hotel and our guests have been involved in a number of development projects in the local schools.
-We have build a play ground, roofing in school buildings, providing loud speaker systems and building of the computer lab and toilets.
+We have build a play ground, roofing in school buildings, providing loud speaker systems and building of the computer lab, library and toilets.

-- Building Development - The hotel has funded a number of temple development projects such as roofing or tiling of temple buildings, providing the water system for the temple, donation of buddha statues, and funding and development of stupa.
+- Building Development – We have funded a number of temple development projects such as roofing or tiling of temple buildings, providing the water system for the temple, donation of buddha statues, and funding and development of stupa.

 - Annual Dinner and Chanting - There is also an annual dinner followed by an overnight buddhist chanting in the hotel to which all villagers are invited to join.
 It is an opportunity to villagers to partake in hotel facilities, enjoy a nice dinner, listen to chanting and discuss their problems with a wise buddhist monk.